-- 1.3 The Council's Corporate Plan defines our values which include a commitment to being people and community focused, transparent and open and fair and inclusive. - 1.4 Accordingly, we are committed to ensuring that communities are empowered and share a sense of effective participation in the decision making process to improve their quality of life and to ensure we deliver the highest quality services to our customers. - 1.5 This shared vision of participation in decision making seeks to ensure that:
+- 1.3 The Council's Corporate Plan defines our values which include commitments to engagement and involvement, sustainability, accountability and acting with integrity, treating all in an equitable and respectful manner. - 1.4 Accordingly, we are committed to ensuring that communities are empowered and share a sense of effective participation in the decision making process to improve their quality of life and to ensure we deliver the highest quality services to our customers. - 1.5 This shared vision of participation in decision making seeks to ensure that: - Everyone has an early and informed opportunity to express their views on the development of the District and have these considered before decisions are made;

-- Everyone has an early and informed opportunity to express their views on the development of the District and have these considered before decisions are made; - All groups in our community, regardless of religious belief, political opinion, racial group, age, sex, marital status, physical ability, sexual orientation, and those with and without dependants are enabled and empowered to participate. - 1.6 It is intended to adopt a proactive and timely approach to community involvement through a process of providing clear information and encouraging participation during plan preparation and, where appropriate, prior to and following planning application submission, assessment and determination.
+- All groups in our community, regardless of religious belief, political opinion, racial group, age, sex, marital status, physical ability, sexual orientation, and those with and without dependants are enabled and empowered to participate. - 1.6 It is intended to adopt a proactive and timely approach to community involvement through a process of providing clear information and encouraging participation during plan preparation and, where appropriate, prior to and following planning application submission, assessment and determination.
 The process must therefore be informative, user friendly, as inclusive as possible, and conducted in an open and transparent way.
 Every effort is to be made to engage the community, record views and provide feedback.